-4.1.1.
-MicPro application online verification
+4.6.1.
+Online Data Verification

-By signing up to the Code, providers commit to disclosing a number of social and financial performance indicators in the MicPro application.
-It is part of the remit of the evaluators to verify this information prior to it being validated.
-The data that the providers have to submit is detailed in the MicPro Online form (See the Code webpage, under "Related Documents").
+By signing up to the Code, providers commit to disclosing a number of social and financial performance indicators online.
+It is part of the remit of the evaluators to verify this information prior to it being published.
+The data which the providers have to submit online is detailed in the Self-Assessment Tool, "Suggested Evidence of Compliance" column, when referring to "Online data verification".
 The data submitted have to relate to the most recent financial year.

-The nature and extent of the verification will depend on the level of independently verified data and the reliability of the data submitted.
+The nature and extent of the verification will depend on the level of independent verification of the reliability of the data submitted.
 There are three types of data: